charlesll/Spectra.jl/docs/src/Installation.md

 I never tested those steps because I do not have a Windows system available, so I am not sure if they fully work.
 You might have to tweak things a little bit.
 This will be corrected soon.
 If anybody would like to help me with that, please submit a pull request of a working Windows installation procedure.

+Another solution: at the moment, we are working on a port to Python of GCVspline, this will solve the problem for Windows users as we will simply PyCall the GCVspline library.

+## Error messages?

-## If you see various errors messages when trying to install Spectra or after a Pkg.update() command, please see the Tips_ section!
+If you see various errors messages when trying to install Spectra or after a Pkg.update() command, please see the Tips section!